DharamLLS/img-upload-with-qr/README.md

 2. **QR Code Generation**:
    - Generate a QR code unique to the user session.
-   - QR code should include a unique URL or token that links to the photo upload page on the mobile.
+   - The QR code should include a unique URL or token that links to the photo upload page on the mobile.

 3. **Mobile Interaction**:
    - When the QR code is scanned, redirect to a mobile-friendly page with camera access.